eddy-v-tech/northwoods/README.md

     ```

 I did not have time to configure the docker portion to run the tests, but with a little more time that could get added as well.

+## Final Notes

+I want to thank you again for giving me the extra time to complete the kota, as the holidays were tough to juggle with family around and still having a lot to do in my current role.
+I know I might have gone a little overboard in some regards to this challenge, but I hope it shows that I am a hard worker.
+There are many places I think I can still improve this, but for now if you have any questions feel free to reach out!